 Free things to do in Singapore with kids

-Traveling to Singapore is often touted as an expensive holiday, since Singapore is one of the most expensive cities in the world.
-And what about travelling with kids in tow?
+Traveling to Singapore is often touted as an expensive holiday since Singapore is one of the most expensive cities in the world.
+And what about traveling with kids in tow?
 Does that make the costs double or triple?

 Don’t worry, Singapore can be a very affordable travel destination!
 Mind you, this is coming from someone who has lived here their whole life.
 Today I will show you the best things to do in Singapore with kids for free!
 In this post you can read about: